Calgary Public Library: 21st century

 In 2013, CNOOC subsidiary Nexen donated 1.5M dollars to the Calgary Public Library.
 The company has secured the naming rights for high tech learning commons in the new Calgary Central Library.
 CNOOC CEO Li Fanrong reiterated the gesture was motivated by the company's corporate responsibilities to Calgary.
 There have been concerns of censorship as CNOOC is a Chinese state run company, however McIntyre Royston library foundation head assures that the library's collection won't be censored.

 The location of the new library is in the Downtown East Village (just across 3rd St. S.E. from the new City Hall).
 On February 25, 2013, City Hall was approved the master plan to have the new library be built at the fore-mentioned location at Downtown East Village with the overall cost of C$245 million.
 The 286,000-square foot complex was completed on November 1, 2018.

 In 2019, the new library was recognized as one of "The Worlds 100 Greatest Places of 2019" by Time magazine.

 In 2019, Calgary opened Seton Library at the World's Largest YMCA (Brookfield Residential YMCA at Seton).

 During the COVID-19 pandemic, the library introduced expanded online services for patrons and provided health resources developed by 19 to Zero, a health communications initiative led by Alberta students.

+In 2024, Calgary opened its first all-digital Library space in the NE Community of Skyview Ranch.